lsfusion/platform/docs/en/Property_extension.md

 ### Polymorphic form {#poly}

 Just as [for a selection operator](Selection_CASE_IF_MULTI_OVERRIDE_EXCLUSIVE.md#poly), for an abstract property there is a *polymorphic form* where the selection condition and the result corresponding to it are set by a single property.
-Accordingly, as in a selection operator, either belonging to the [signature ](Property_signature_CLASS.md)of this property or the property itself can be a condition.
+Accordingly, as in a selection operator, either matching the [signature](Property_signature_ISCLASS.md) of this property or the property itself can be a condition.

 ### Mutual exclusion of conditions {#exclusive}